How does this medication work? What will it do for me?

 Diabetes: Fluticasone - umeclidinium - vilanterol may cause an increase in blood sugar levels and glucose tolerance may change.
 If you have diabetes or are at risk for developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 People with diabetes may find it necessary to monitor their blood sugar more frequently while using this medication.

-Heart conditions: Vilanterol and umeclidinium can cause an increase in blood pressure or heart rate in addition to changes to the heart rhythm.
+Heart conditions: Vilanterol and umeclidinium can cause an increase in blood pressure or heart rate as well as changes to the heart rhythm.
 If you have any heart conditions, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Heart rhythm: Beta-2 agonists, such as vilanterol, can cause changes to the normal rhythm of the heart, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.